Summarise this article with:

 What Is BGP?

-The Border Gateway Protocol (BGP) is the routing protocol that autonomous systems use to exchange routing information with each other.
-It is defined in RFC 4271 and is often called "the protocol that makes the internet work."
+BGP (Border Gateway Protocol, defined in RFC 4271) is the protocol that autonomous systems use to exchange routing information with each other.
+It is often called "the routing protocol of the internet."
+BGP runs over TCP on port 179.

 BGP is a path-vector protocol.
-Each AS announces to its neighbors which IP address prefixes it can reach and the path (list of ASNs) required to get there.
-BGP routers make forwarding decisions based on these announcements.
+Each AS announces to its neighbors which IP address prefixes it can reach and the sequence of ASNs traffic would pass through to get there.
+Routers make forwarding decisions based on these announcements and on local policy.

 - AS65001 (your ISP) wants to reach IP prefix 198.51.100.0/24, which belongs to AS65003 (a web hosting company).